dziegelbein/downzip/README.md

 **IMPORTANT**

 This package is based on a fork of v2.0.1 of https://www.npmjs.com/package/downzip

-It adds the ability to set the fetch init options on individual file downloads via a fourth 'options' parameter to the downzip method.
+It adds an optional fourth parameter to the downzip method.
+That parameter is an object that may contain any of the
+following:
+- fetchInit: An async/sync function returning the init object to be used with the fetch operation used for the download
+- onProgress: A callback that takes a progress object of the form { id, file, progFile, progFileset, progTotal, done }
+- onError: A callback that takes an error object of the form { id, file, error }

 For example, to set the Authorization header for each file download: